Skip to main content

 Description

-Surrey has approximately 1,400 kilometres of urban watercourses that provide spawning and rearing habitats for several species of salmon and trout, a variety of wildlife, other freshwater fish populations local to British Columbia as well as other aquatic species.
+Surrey is home to approximately 1,400 kilometers of urban watercourses that provide critical spawning and rearing habitats for several species of salmon and trout, as well as diverse aquatic and terrestrial wildlife native to British Columbia.
+These watercourses are vital to the region's biodiversity and ecological health.

 Summary and contacts